 - Hosting provides you space to make your blog accessible on the internet

-In the previous step, you learned how to choose a perfect niche for your blog.
+Now that in the previous step, you have learned how to choose a perfect niche for your blog.
 After choosing the right one, it’s time to find the best domain name for your niche site.

-By any chance, if you already have registered your domain, you can skip this part and go straight to the next step.
+That being said, if you have already registered your domain, you can skip this part and go straight to the next step.
+Otherwise, keep reading…

 Finding a domain name for your website isn’t easy anymore, when it seems so crowded out there in the internet domain space.
 Most searches for a domain, you will find that it has already been taken or is reserved by someone for resale.